slavikusq75/TeaPro/README.md

 24. Installed kartik form builder with composer.
 25. Installed dynamic form with composer.
 26. Added new column (measure_id) in sorts_of_goods table.
+27. Added AUTO_INCREMENT for id field in measure table.